Protest rally in Udaipur over murder, markets shut in Jaipur | Law-Order

 The tailor had earlier told local police that he had received threats over a social media post shared from his account, apparently “supporting” BJP leader Nupur Sharma’s provocative remarks on Prophet Mohammad.

-A large police force was deployed.
 A minor scuffle was reported during the rally, but police said it was peaceful.
+At an Udaipur court, lawyers shouted slogans as Akhtari and Ghouse were brought there, their faces covered, amid tight security.

+Public prosecutor Kapil Todawat told reporters that police sought judicial remand for the two accused for enabling an identification parade.
+It will seek police custody later.

 He was accompanied by state Congress chief Govind Singh Dotasra, Revenue Minister Ramlal Jat and DGP M L Lather.
-Asked by reporters about the “failure” of police to provide security to Kanhaiya Lal despite his complaint, the CM Ashok Gehlot said this will become clear during the NIA investigation.
+Asked by reporters about the “failure” of police to provide security to Kanhaiya Lal despite his complaint, the chief minister said this will become clear during the NIA investigation.

 ''The National Investigation Agency (NIA) should take up this case in a fast-track court.
 The charge sheet should be filed as soon as possible so that punishment can be awarded,'' he said.